How long have you been involved with border terriers?

 How much does a border terrier puppy cost?

-We sell our puppies for $1600, which is a typical price for a border terrier.
-(Prices vary from breeder to breeder, with most breeders charging from $1000-$1500.)
-This price includes:
+We sell our puppies for $2000, which is a typical price for a border terrier.
+(Prices vary from breeder to breeder, but this price is fairly typical for the breed.)
+For a puppy from Leema Border Terriers, this price includes:

 a. a veterinary certificate of health,